 I finally found the time to open Logic the other day and play around with it.
 I haven’t had a chance to do anything music-related for a while so it was a welcome opportunity.

-At the same time, I wanted to explore some of the various software instruments in Logic, and more specifically, some of the world instruments samples.
-I’ve also had batá samples for ages now, but haven’t had a chance to do anything with them, until now.
+I focused on familiarizing myself with the user-interface and comparing it to Pro Tools, but I also spent a significant amount of time extensively setting up a preset on my keyboard to integrate with Logic as much as possible.
+At the same time, I wanted to explore the various software instruments, and more specifically, some of the world instrument samples.
+I’ve had batá samples for ages now, but I haven’t had a chance to do anything with them until now.

 In the process of my exploration I created a song using uncommon instruments.
 It all started from two different batá rhythms, (which I entered using the pads on my keyboard), and then it got weird from there.
 The result is hilarious and sounds like something from Mars, so I’ve decided to call it “El Baile Marciano” (Martian Dance) — have a listen to the song.
 Now I just need someone to make an animated video for it… Haha!

 Arrangement-wise it doesn’t make any sense, (the sections are all over the place, I know, there’s a reason it’s not on my music site, but it’s still funny nonetheless.